aldaeaj/Lab2-443102297/README.md

 # IS424 - 443102297 - Abdulrahman Aldaeaj
-Hello Dr,
+### Hello Prof,
-This is the repo for our assignment!
+This is the repo for my assignment!